Is Roy Moore Too Much for Steve Bannon?

 Back in September, Roy Moore’s Republican senatorial primary win over Luther Strange seemed like a good early sign for Steve Bannon’s “season of war” against the Republican establishment.
 Bannon and his website Breitbart News had gone all-in on the Alabama race, flooding the zone with pro-Moore coverage, and Bannon had campaigned for him in person.
 And Moore emerged victorious even though President Trump endorsed his opponent.

-The cascade of revelations have forced Breitbart to double down when nearly everyone else is abandoning Moore, and are testing the kingmaker image Bannon has been trying to build for the 2018 midterms.
+The cascade of revelations has forced Breitbart to double down when nearly everyone else is abandoning Moore, and is testing the kingmaker image Bannon has been trying to build for the 2018 midterms.

 Bannon has remained publicly defiant, casting the allegations as a coordinated smear of Moore and sending two reporters to Alabama.
 But a Bannon ally confirmed to me that behind the scenes, Bannon has been sounding people out about how to handle the Moore situation.
 (This source and others quoted in this article spoke on condition of anonymity in order to speak freely about internal conversations.)